jeremytammik/tbc/a/1941_family_void.md

 We follow all references.
 Who are we to say that a referenced `Element` isn't useful?

-Hi hope you find this interesting and useful.
+I hope you find this interesting and useful.

 ####<a name="3"></a> RvtLock3r Validates BIM Element Properties